-The Motorbike Diaries – Vol. 3
+The Motorbike Diaries – Volume 2

 This article may contain affiliate links where I make a small commission for purchases you make from links that you click from this article.
 By purchasing through these links, you support me at no additional cost to you.
 Thanks for your support.

-Obstacles.
-Today was the day I was supposed to take the motorbike out and practice.
-Yet, from the moment I stepped outside today, I had obstacles in my way.
 In my little alleyway that leads to my apartment, there were about 15 parked motorbikes.
-Somehow, the two that are normally out there reproduced overnight.
+Somehow, the two that are usually out there reproduced overnight.
 Luckily, my motorbike didn’t reproduce in my living room, as there would be absolutely no more space in my narrow little apartment.
 Thank God for birth control.

 However, in my massive neurosis about driving a motorbike, I had somehow envisioned that I would be able to quietly sneak out of my little alley without people noticing and without calling any attention to myself.
 Don’t ask me why I wanted this…I just did.
 I wanted to be invisible.
-Asking people to move bikes and then having to push my bike past a whole wedding party was not the attention that I wanted.
+Asking people to move bikes and then having to push my bike past a whole wedding party was not the kind of attention I wanted.

 Plan C – wait and work and go out around 10PM when the rain would be over, the streets dry, and the traffic would be very minimal.
 HCMC pretty much closes up around 10 PM at night, so it’s a good time to practice.